Admissions

 Change of Program

-If a graduate student wishes to change programs within the academic department/school, the student must file a change of program form with the Office of Records before course work may begin in the new program.
+If a student in a graduate program wishes to change programs within the academic department/school, the student must file a change of program form with the Office of Records before course work may begin in the new program.
 Students who fail to file the form risk not receiving financial aid or credit for work done toward program completion.
 Students must meet all program eligibility requirements for the specific program of interest and have an approved program of study filed with the Office of Records.
-If a graduate student decides to change academic departments/schools within the university, the student must submit a new application for program eligibility to that specific academic department or school.
+If a student in a graduate program decides to change academic departments/schools within the university, the student must submit a new application for program eligibility to that specific academic department or school.

 Re-Application for Admission